 You're relaxing after a day at work or spending time with your family when you feel a sharp pain in your mouth.
-If you have a history of dental problems – such as infection in gums, teeth or even cavities – the pain could be related to a dental abscess.
+If you have a history of dental problems – such as inflammation in gums, teeth or even cavities – the pain could be related to a dental abscess.

 Do I Have an Abscess?